 Meanwhile the countdown is on for Build, which the pair said will open on the weekend of April 12-13-14. (“We are hoping for Friday 12th, but don’t want to make any promises in case there are last-minute hitches,” said Shapiro.)
 [Update, 4.8.13: Owner David Shapiro said the opening has been postponed to Tuesday evening April 16.]

-The 6,000 sq ft space — in the 1906 Morse Block building designed by Dickey and Reed, whose firm also designed the Claremont Hotel — was most recently occupied by Indian restaurant Pasand Madras.
+The 6,000-square-foot space — in the 1906 Morse Block building designed by Dickey and Reed, whose firm also designed the Claremont Hotel — was most recently occupied by Indian restaurant Pasand Madras.
 It has been gutted, opened up, and completely redone.
 Original steel support beams and newer moment frames have been exposed, giving the place a touch of industrial chic.
 The design was overseen by Holt in collaboration with Keith Morris of Berkeley’s Abueg Morris Architects.

 In keeping with the owners’ wish for the restaurant to be as sustainable as possible, both in terms of décor and what’s on the plate, the floor is made of reclaimed boards from a grain barn in Washington State.
 Blown-up monochromatic photos — one by photographer Robert Altman depicts a 1960s moment of ecstasy in People’s Park — and a chalkboard piece by local artist Dennis Owens, complete the airy, stylish look.